ryanafolk/utremi/README.md

     done
 ```

-### Annotate trees by the single bin value with maximum probability density.
+### Annotate trees by the single bin value with maximum probability density
 This is used for color plotting.
-In the case of ties one is arbitrarily taken
+In the case of ties one is arbitrarily taken.
 ```
 for f in out_*.tre; do
     g=`echo ${f} | sed 's/\.tre//g'`